data-edu/data-science-in-education/_book/10-wt-longitudinal-analysis.md

   mode = "wb")
 ```

-We can do this for the remaining five datasets.
+We can do this for the remaining five datasets:

 ```r